MDC Holdings

 M.D.C.
-Holdings, Inc. is a new home construction company with headquarters in Denver, Colorado.
+Holdings, Inc. is an American home construction company with headquarters in Denver, Colorado.
+The company has operations in Arizona, California, Colorado, Florida, Idaho, Maryland, Nevada, Oregon, Pennsylvania, Tennessee, Texas, Utah, Virginia and Washington.
+On January 18, 2024, Sekisui House agreed to acquire the company for approximately $5 billion.

+History

 The company was founded by Larry A. Mizel as Mizel Development Corporation in 1972.
 The first homebuilding subsidiary began operation in 1977, primarily building single-family homes.
 The company was ranked 12 on the annual Builder 100 list published by Builder Magazine in 2021.